 Developmental Pattern in Salla Disease

 A study of 41 Finnish patients, including four severely affected patients who were compound heterozygous for sialin mutations, described the neurocognitive development of SD in detail.27 All patients were severely intellectually disabled except a boy who at 11 months had a mental developmental age of 10 months (Bayley scale).
 Later, however, his development was clearly delayed.
 An age-related correlation of both mental and motor development was recorded using Bayley scales.
 Mental development was superior to motor skills until the second decade, but in later age groups the difference was no longer present.Fig.
 244-1 Both motor and mental developmental ages of four compound heterozygous patients were significantly lower than those of patients homozygous for the R39C SD mutation.
 Characteristic of the cognitive profile in SD is better verbal ability compared to nonverbal functioning.
 Spatial and visuoconstructive skills were particularly poorly developed, whereas visual perception and immediate visual memory scores were somewhat better using the Bayley scale.
-As noted in earlier studies, expressive speech development was more severely affected than ...
+As noted in earlier studies, expressive speech development was ...